vrushank1405/sortedset.js/README.md

 trying to see if you can take the basic JavaScript building blocks and write a solution to solve a problem.

+## Grading

+Results will be tested against the unit test that is included in the project.

+Be sure to install **Node.js**, **mocha.js** before running tests.

+You can run the tests with `npm test` command.

+The candidates will be graded on code quality, DRYness, and creative solutions.